MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 #### Property

-A string expression.
-The memory path of the property to bind the input dialog to.
-This property is a string will be used as the initial value for the input dialog.
-The result of this dialog will be placed into this property path in the caller's memory scope.
+The memory path, or an expression that evaluates to the memory path, of the property to bind the input dialog to.
+The memory path will be used to get the initial value for the input dialog.
+It will also be used to store the result of this dialog.
 Both the `Prompt` and the `Value` property go through recognition and validation steps, so an invalid initial value will result in a prompt.

 Use this to define what property the input dialog is bound to.
 For example: